 Students in the Civic Engagement course have pursued activities including inner-city food production at Birmingham’s Jones Valley Urban Farm.
 “One of our major focuses is hunger and food security,” Isakow adds.
 “There’s a wide range of differences between what’s relevant and meaningful to various neighborhoods in that regard.
 The key is that we collaborate closely with the members of a community to determine what their specific needs and priorities are.”

 Around 1,000 students took part in designated service learning courses (or courses that have the requisite elements but have not been officially designated) in the 2009-2010 school year, Isakow says.
-[For a list of service learning courses at UAB, click here.]

 The ultimate out-of-classroom experience used to be known as Study Abroad, but even that’s changed in the brave new world, says Josh Carter, M.A., director of UAB’s Office for Study Away.